scottstu/scottstu.github.io/_pages/about.md

 * Customer creation and tagging of customers
 * Setup and configuration of GitHub actions to execute all automation scripts

 Outside of work I live in Georgetown, Ontario Canada and enjoy golfing, hockey and slo-pitch baseball.
-I volunteer my time coaching hockey and baseball and running the travel program for our local baseball association.
+I volunteer my time coaching youth hockey as a non-parent coach.